This vegan Red Wine Pasta is perfect for wine lovers on a date night, and is ready start to finish in about 20 minutes.

 Picture the following: You have a date, you’re supposed to cook, and you only have about 20 minutes to get the food ready.
 What do you do?
 Panic?
-(Yes, of course).
+(Yes, of course.)
 Call for a restaurant reservation?
-(Maybe).
-However, there’s a 3rd option.
-Make fancy pasta.
+(Maybe.)
+However, there’s another option.
+Are you ready for this?
+You can make fancy pasta.
 That’s right– pasta that looks terribly impressive, but in reality only takes a few minutes longer to prepare than plain old spaghetti marinara.
 This Red Wine Pasta is vegan, flavorful, and incredibly quick to prepare.

 Note: This pasta… tastes like wine.
 Shocking, I know.
 Fair warning- If you don’t care for wine, you probably won’t like the pasta!

 Looking for more date night ideas?
-Check out these dinners:
+Check out these 22 Date Night Recipes:

 Red Wine Pasta

 - 1 lb spaghetti or angel hair pasta

 - 1 leek, sliced (or sub 1 diced yellow onion)